Klaus Ebner: Awards and accomplishments

 In 1982, Ebner was awarded the Youth Prize for Literature (Großer Österreichischer Jugendpreis) for his novella Das Brandmal (The Stigma), which had attracted the attention of Austrian critic and jury member Hans Weigel.
 Weigel compared Ebner to Austria's 19th century novella writer Ferdinand von Saar.
 The novella tells the story of a young community servant who, through his service, becomes acquainted with a seemingly bewildered pensioner; a Viennese Jew whose bewilderment is a direct consequence of his experiences in a concentration camp during the Third Reich.
 One year later, the novella was published in several parts in Israel's German newspaper Israel-Nachrichten.
 The jury of the Feldkircher Lyrikpreis 2005 pointed out Ebner's precise language and his "consequent work on wording".
 In 2007, Ebner's poem, "a paperman and sick", became one of the Mentioned Poems at the International Poetry Prize Nosside.
-The jury referred to the "metropolitan tristesse" in the poem which describes a "paperman" whose "meal consists of loneliness":Ebner, K. (2007): a paperman and sick, in: Amato, P. and Salfrán, M. J. (2007): "Nosside 2007", page 113 (German, English and Italian versions), Città del Sole Edizioni.
+The jury referred to the "metropolitan tristesse" in the poem which describes a "paperman" whose "meal consists of loneliness":

 In 2008, Ebner was awarded the Wiener Werkstattpreis for his short story "Der Flügel Last" ("The Wings' Burden"), which describes a seven-year-old girl who suffers from cancer.
 Another award-winning essay, "Was blieb vom Weißen Ritter?" ("What Remains of the White Knight?"), gives insight into the medieval novel Tirant lo Blanch by Joanot Martorell from Valencia.
 Ebner intermingled his own reading experience with philological and historical information to create "Was blieb vom Weißen Ritter?".